-The Company intends to construct an approximately 10-km, 230 kV transmission line from the Project site to the NGCP Cabanatuan Substation.
+The Company intends to construct an approximately 10-km, 230 kV transmission line from the Project site to the National Grid Corporation of the Philippines ("NGCP") Cabanatuan Substation, which will traverse Cabanatuan City and the towns of Santa Rosa and Peñaranda in the province of Nueva Ecija.
 The acquisition of the related RoW through long-term leases is currently underway and acquisition is planned to be completed prior to the construction of the Phase 1A plant.
 However, in such case that the Company is not able to secure the RoW, the Company may not be able execute its plan of supplying electricity through the grid.